iqbalhusen/backmarket/README.md

 #### Known Issue

-- Solution won't work when number of atoms is more than 2 digits together.
-E.g. `C6H12O6`.
+- Solution won't work when more than 1 digits are present together in the formula.
+E.g. **C6H12O6** (Glucose).